Produce 101: Banana Guide

 If bananas don’t have a grade, how do you order them?

-Luckily the industry has come up with a great solution.
-We sell them by color.
-Bananas are classified by the color stage with a numeric system.
-Most people want a banana that is ready to eat, or ready to eat in a relatively short period of time, so a stage 5 color is often the perfect choice.
-If you need to order greener fruit, simply leave them at 55-58°F until the desired color is reached.
+Most people want a banana that is ready to eat, or ready to eat in a relatively short period of time, so a Stage 5 color is often the perfect choice and the most commonly ordered.

 Produce 101: Banana Guide Color Chart